Magento SEO Full Guide: Features, Tips, and Best Practices

 • Indexing

-4. SEO Toolkit By Amasty
+4. SEO Toolkit by Amasty

-SEO Toolkit by Amasty is an all-in-one extension that allows your site to rank among the top positions on Google with powerful tools such as a one-click SEO analysis, redirect, pagination and adding rich snippets.
+SEO Toolkit by Amasty is an all-in-one extension that allows your site to rank among the top positions on Google with powerful tools, such as a one-click SEO analysis, redirect, pagination, and adding rich snippets.
+It allows you to save money on paid ads and gives you control over your SEO.

 SEO Toolkit by Amasty features include: